7 min read

 Regular practice of pursed lip breathing can help improve lung function, relieve shortness of breath, and encourage a calming effect on the mind and body.

 It's especially helpful for those with chronic obstructive pulmonary disease (COPD) or similar respiratory conditions.

 There are dozens of breathing exercises for improving breathing patterns and overall well-being.
 Some of the additional activities include:

-Not all problems can be solved with a specific breathing technique.
-If you experience difficulty breathing, labored breathing, or abnormal breathing patterns that won't go away, seek medical attention as soon as possible or call 911.
+If you feel lightheaded, experience difficulty breathing, or have abnormal breathing patterns that won't go away, seek medical attention immediately.

 You should also seek medical advice or breathing treatment if you experience any of the following issues:

 There are several different techniques and tips that we recommend exploring on the journey toward healthier diaphragmatic breathing.

 The contents of this article are provided for informational purposes only and are not intended to substitute for professional medical advice, diagnosis, or treatment.
 It is always recommended to consult with a qualified healthcare provider before making any health-related changes or if you have any questions or concerns about your health.
 Anahana is not liable for any errors, omissions, or consequences that may occur from using the information provided.